 Our plan has free interpreter services available to answer questions from non-English speaking members.
 We can also give you materials in braille, large print, or other alternate formats at no cost if you need it.
 We're required to give you information about our plan's benefits in a format that's accessible and appropriate for you.
-To get information from us in a way that works for you, call Humana Group Medicare Customer Care.
+To get information from us in a way that works for you, call PEEHIP Humana Group Medicare Customer Care at (800) 747-0008.